The Bankrate promise

 When shopping around to lease a car, your credit score is an important part of the equation.
 Dealers treat customers with good credit scores to better interest rates — and if you have too low a score, they may not lease to you at all.

 The credit score required to lease a car varies from dealership to dealership.
 Experian says a prime score is 661 to 780.
-Prime scores account for 65 percent of total financing, according to the Experian report.
+Prime scores account for over 67 percent of total financing, according to the Experian report.
 Scores below that, ranging from 601 to 660, are considered non-prime, and scores between 501 and 600 are considered subprime.
-Less than 17 percent of financing is subprime.
+Just over 15 percent of financing is subprime.

 The higher your credit score, the more favorable the leasing offer you will receive.
-However, you can still expect a good leasing offer with a credit score in the 670 to 739 range.
+However, you can still expect a good leasing offer with a credit score in the lower prime range.
 This is because lessors also consider your current income, employment history and current debt obligations when you apply.
-The average credit score for people leasing vehicles as of 2022’s second quarter was 736, according to Experian.
+The average credit score for people leasing vehicles as of 2023’s second quarter was 736, according to Experian.

 Drawbacks to leasing a car with bad credit